nerdschoolbergen/pair-programming/exercise-1/README.md

 :pencil2: Use [pomodoro](https://en.wikipedia.org/wiki/Pomodoro_Technique)-style :tomato: pairing: The _Driver_ (writes the code) and the _observer_ (helps, reviews and remembers things you need to do later on).

 :pencil2: _Rotate every 5-6 minutes_ by swapping seats (the _driver_ becomes the _observer_, and vice versa).
 Use the same computer.

+:bulb: Skeleton functions are created in the exercise files.
+The function `fizzBuzzRange` takes in one argument `max`, which will be the length of the fizzBuzz-range you are creating.
+The function should return an array of elements, where each element is either a number, "Fizz", "Buzz" or "FizzBuzz".
+`fizzBuzzRange(5)` should return `[1, 2, "Fizz", 4, "Buzz"]`.

 ### [Go to exercise 2 :arrow_right:](../exercise-2/README.md)